 Add baking soda, cinnamon, lemon zest, salt.
 Mix.

-Just like any other grains, I like to let the mixture soak for a few hours but it can be baked right away.
+Just like any other grains, I like to let the mixture soak for a few hours.
+However, it can be baked right away.

 Bake in a preheated oiled pan on medium low heat on both sides for 3-4 minutes.
 Flip over and bake for a few minutes.
 Both sides should be nice and golden brown in color.